-If you have been a victim of medical negligence it can be a very worrying time especially if the injury sustained due to the negligence has meant that your life has been completely disrupted.
-Injuries that have resulted from medical negligence claims can vary across the board form slight injuries that patient’s will recover from and carry on to lead the life they lead before the incident happened to those victims who lives have completely changed and they may never recover at all.
+By Mark Ainsdale.
+Last updated 20th July 2021.
+Welcome to our medical malpractice calculator guide.
+This page explains why and when you could use a medical negligence claim calculator.
+And we also answer any questions you may have regarding medical negligence NHS calculators.
+If you have been a victim of medical negligence, it can be a very worrying time, especially if the injury sustained due to the negligence has meant that your life has been completely disrupted.
+Injuries that have resulted from medical negligence claims can vary across the board, from slight injuries that patients will recover from and carry on to lead the life they lead before the incident happened to those victims whose lives have completely changed and they may never recover at all.

-Going through an incident such as this can be a testing time especially if a person is unable to continue to work and financial hardship sets in as a result.
-It can be reassuring if a person knows what sort of things they are able to claim for and how much compensation will be rewarded in order for them to stay in the black.
-It is important to say that any medical negligence compensation calculator cannot be completely accurate and no one two cases are ever the same, the degree of injury can never be the same and nor can the circumstances.
-However it can give guidance to how much compensation may be awarded as a result of the medical negligence.
+Going through an incident such as this can be a testing time, especially if a person cannot continue to work and financial hardship sets in.
+It can be reassuring if a person knows what sort of things they can claim for and how much compensation will be rewarded to stay in the black.
+It is important to say that any medical negligence compensation calculator cannot be completely accurate, and no two cases are ever the same.
+The degree of injury can never be the same, and nor can the circumstances.
+However, a medical negligence claim calculator is still very useful.
+And so, a medical negligence NHS calculator could identify how much compensation you may potentially receive.

 What specifically can be claimed for in a medical negligence claims case?